Last Update: November 18, 2024

 The Wahoo KICKR RUN rivals manual treadmills with its speed changes based on runner positioning.
 It’s the innovation we’ve needed.

-The most exciting feature on the Wahoo KICKR RUN Treadmill is the RunFree mode.
-This feature uses a sensor to measure your positioning and accelerate the treadmill as needed.
-That means you can access the entire speed range from 0 to 15 miles per hour in seconds.
-Running fast intervals has never been easier.
-I’ve never felt comfortable running sprints or strides on a treadmill because I’m scared of not being able to adjust the speed in time or the belt not stopping fast enough.
+The most exciting Wahoo KICKR RUN Treadmill feature is the RunFree mode.
+I’ve never felt comfortable running sprints or strides on a treadmill because I’m scared of not adjusting the speed fast enough.
 The Wahoo KICKR RUN creates the most outdoor-like run any motorized treadmill has yet achieved by allowing you to control the speed naturally.

-The Wahoo KICKR RUN does not have a required subscription service, and the display is super simple.
+The Wahoo KICKR RUN does not require a subscription service, and the display is super simple.
 Despite its premium cost, you’ll need a tablet, phone, or computer to view all of the awesome running metrics it collects.
 It has plenty of storage, including a giant shelf and tablet rack, to make accessing these stats easier.
 The KICKR RUN will support Zwift and other apps.

 Currently, the Wahoo KICKR RUN is only rated to support 250 lbs, but there is hope that this rating will increase.
 I hope it will reach the industry standard of at least 300 lbs.